vippsas/vipps-epayment-api/features/long-living-payments.md

 1. To create this payment, you first need to make a [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request where `customer.phoneNumber` is set.
 2. The customer will receive a push notification in their Vipps or MobilePay app.
-3. When the customer selects `See details` in the payment confirmation screen, they are presented with the order information provided by the merchant without leaving the Vipps or MobilePay app.
+3. When the customer selects `Show details` in the payment confirmation screen, they are presented with the order information provided by the merchant without leaving the Vipps or MobilePay app.
 4. The customer approves the payment.

    Users also have the option of soft-dismissing the payment and postponing it for later.